alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 * * *

-When I was younger, I had a unbalanced sense of trust.
+When I was younger, I had an unbalanced sense of trust.
 I had strong feelings towards protecting myself online, but no context to correctly model risk.

 It's easy to ask what I could possibly have been thinking back then.
 I assure you, I have many times during this whole